-The Department of Curriculum and Instruction requires an oral examination conducted by the doctoral committee.
+The Curriculum and Instruction program requires an oral examination conducted by the doctoral committee.
 Oral examinations are open to all interested observers.
-Notice of the time and place of the examination and the abstract of the dissertation are circulated throughout the department and the College.
+Notice of the time and place of the examination and the abstract of the dissertation are circulated throughout the program and the School.

 Certificate in Gerontology